DmitryOlkhovoi/vscode-sketch-programming/README.md

 ```

-You should have a folder in the root project
+You should have a sketch folder in the root project

 ```
 ├── project